Porsil/mildew_detection_in_cherry_leaves/README.md

 -	Cherry leaves with powdery mildew can de differentiated from healthy leaves by their appearance.

-This was validating by creating an average image study and image montage to determine differences in the appearance of healthy leaves and leaves affected with powdery mildew.
+This hypothesis was validated by creating an average image study and image montage to determine differences in the appearance of healthy leaves and leaves affected with powdery mildew.

 An image montage shows that leaves infected with powdery mildew are easily identified due to the present of white deposits on the infected leaves.
 The average and variability images showed a pattern within the center of the leaf related to colour pigmentation.
 This is most notable in the variability images where the center of the healthy leaves looks black whereas the center for the infected leaves is not.